The 90-Day Post-SKO Action Plan: A Template for Sales Leaders

 Ignoring AI in your post-SKO strategy is a direct path to irrelevance.

 Many organizations still treat AI as a separate, technical initiative, rather than an integral part of their go-to-market strategy.
 They might mention AI tools at the SKO, but fail to embed AI-driven workflows into the 90-day reinforcement plan.
 This is a critical error.
 The adoption of AI in sales isn’t optional; it’s foundational.
-As Tony Zayas often opens with, “The question isn’t if AI will impact your business, but when, and how aggressively you adapt.”
+As Andy Halko often opens with, “The question isn’t if AI will impact your business, but when, and how aggressively you adapt.”

 Without explicit integration of AI into every phase of your post-SKO plan—from prospecting with AI Engine Optimization (AEO) to leveraging Buyer Twins for personalized messaging—you are leaving massive upside on the table.
 You are effectively telling your team to run faster, but without giving them better shoes.
 This isn’t about implementing a new tool; it’s about fundamentally rethinking how your sales force engages with the market.
 Harvard Business Review highlights that companies integrating AI into sales processes are seeing significant gains in efficiency and effectiveness, yet many still lag in adoption.